 Packaged dangerous substances are usually known as dangerous goods.
-Gases carried as dangerous goods are placed in some kind of receptacle.
-The receptacle is either placed directly on board the vessel or in or on a transport unit which itself is then placed on the vessel.
+Gases carried as dangerous goods are placed in some kind of portable tank.
+The portable tank is either placed directly on board the vessel or in or on a transport unit which itself is then placed on the vessel.

-1.1 Types of receptacles
+1.1.
+Types of portable tanks

-Gases are carried in rigid receptacles.
-These are receptacles which will retain their shape when either full or empty, even when compressed at pressures.
-Normally an encountered in carriage at sea.
-They come in various sizes and the types of receptacles used for the carriage of gaseous products include:
+Gases are carried in rigid portable tanks.
+These are portable tanks which will retain their shape when either full or empty, even when compressed at pressures.
+They come in various sizes and the types of portable tanks used for the carriage of gaseous products include: